waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Traverse 2F to Ladder at (7, 9).
   4. Ladder at (7, 9) [2F -> 1F].
   5. Cross bridge to Clair at (5, 3).
+- Navigation Note: Navigate around NPCs at (1, 14) and (6, 8) in Gym 1F.

 # Blackthorn Gym Layout Theory
 - 1F Layout: West side contains Ladder (1, 7).
 East side island contains Ladder (7, 9).